 During contractions prior to pushing, I felt I could exhale or be vocal during the sensations.
 During pushing I felt the need to breath hold and use that pressure to push the baby out.
 (This isn’t what I typically teach, however, I do always recommend following what your body is telling you)

 Per our visualization and planning, my husband and I wanted our baby to be born outdoors in a space where we felt most at home.
 Towards the end, my husband held me in a slow dance embrace, then we stood along the railing looking out to the trees.

 I pushed a few more times and felt my baby’s head.
 My husband felt the baby’s head.
 And then I gathered all the remaining energy and strength I could and pushed my baby out into my husband’s hands.
 It was 11:02 a.m.
 I didn’t plan to birth in a standing position, but once again I listened to my body.

 My husband caught our baby and then helped bring the baby into my arms.
 There our baby was, earth-side.
 We laid down together in the bed and cuddled the baby to us.
 The dogs took turns meeting the baby.
 It was around then that I looked down to see the sex of our baby.
 An awesome surprise.
 I really thought I was about to see a penis, but instead I saw a vulva.

-It felt so awesome to give birth to our baby outdoors at our home surrounded by trees.
+It felt so awesome to have an outdoor birth at our home surrounded by trees.
 Elements that felt comfortable to us.
 After birth, we headed inside to bed where the midwives tucked us in and made us breakfast in bed, which was amazing.
 They did a few newborn tests while we all lay in the bed and bonded.

 Baby weighed 8 pounds 10 ounces and was 21 inches long.
 We named her Rowan after the rowan tree and for our love for nature.
 On day two, we gave her the middle name Sofia after the Greek word for wisdom.